Battle of Gettysburg Facts: The Turning Point of the Civil War

 What started as a small skirmish soon escalated to a full-scale battle as more forces arrived on the field on both sides.
-Late in the day the Union line disintegrated, inciting a retreat which sent some soldiers through the town of Gettysburg itself.
+Late in the day, the Union line disintegrated, inciting a retreat that sent some soldiers through the town of Gettysburg itself.

 Retreating troops met friendly forces making their way to the field, and reassembled along several ridges to the south and east of town.

 During the course of the next three days, Confederate forces would make several key errors that eventually determined the outcome of the fight.
 One possible miscommunication meant the lost opportunity to end the battle on day one.

 With the U.S. Army in disarray following their retreat, and seeing the tactical advantage of the high ground where the Union forces were amassing, Lee had ordered Corp Commander General Richard Ewell to take a small elevation called Cemetery Hill if possible.

 Using his own discretion, Ewell chose not to assault the hill.
 It was a missed opportunity that allowed the Union to hold a strong defensive position for the remainder of the battle.

 Today this is often viewed as a major blunder early in the battle.
 However, some military historians argue that Ewell's actions must be considered in the light of Lee's previous orders 3, which stated he hoped to avoid a prolonged fight.

 On the second day of the battle, forces on each side continued to make their way to the field.
 Union commander MG George Meade was finally on the field as well, having arrived late the previous night.